 While there are only a paltry number of DWDM greenfield networks on the terrestrial side, there are lots of C-band systems running out of channels.
 Therefore, it would not be surprising if Xtera were to ultimately shift in a big way towards upgrading landline transport infrastructure.

-Please find details on our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks here.
-For our seven-day-a-week updates, please click here.
+Please consider our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks.
+For more frequent updates, please click here.

 [written by Mark Lutkowitz]